thelfer/tfel/docs/web/mtest-python.md

 - make appropriate time substepping in case of integration failure
 - loading control based of the behaviour feed-back

+The `MTestCurrentState` also provides `getInternalStateVariableValue` and `setInternalStateVariableValue` methods, which are described more in depth below.

 # Using the `PipeTest` class

 Here is an example: